hall-n/hall-n.github.io/Thesis/Thesis.md

 "There remains little debate about whether the sacred and profane blended in the act of pilgrimage" (Goree 2020, 19).

 ## Bibliography
 Ando Yuichiro.
-2021. *Edo no ryokō no urajijyō: daimyō shōgun shyomin sorezore no otanoshimi*.
-Tokyo: Asahi Shimbun Publications.[https://cir.nii.ac.jp/crid/1130852779127530287]([https://cir.nii.ac.jp/crid/1130852779127530287](https://cir.nii.ac.jp/crid/1130852779127530287)).
+2021. _Edo no ryokō no urajijyō: daimyō shōgun shyomin sorezore no otanoshimi_ (The inside facts of travel in Edo: the enjoyment of the feudal lords, shoguns and commoners).
+Tokyo: Asahi shimbun shuppan.

 Ambros, Barbara.
 2008. _Emplacing a Pilgrimage: The Ōyama Cult and Regional Religion in Early Modern Japan_.
 1st ed.
 Vol. 297.
-Harvard University Asia Center.
+Cambridge: Harvard University Asia Center.

 Blacker, Carmen.
 1984.
 “The Religious Traveller in the Edo Period.” _Modern Asian Studies_ 18 (4): 593–608.

 Fabricand-Person, Nicole.
 2011.
 “The Tōkaidō Road: Journeys through Japanese Books and Prints in the Collections of Princeton University.” _The Princeton University Library Chronicle_ 73 (1): 68–99.

 Gordon, Andrew.
 2003. _A Modern History of Japan: From Tokugawa Times to the Present_.
-Oxford University Press.
+Oxford: Oxford University Press.

 Goree, Robert.
 2020.
 “The Culture of Travel in Edo-Period Japan.”
 In _Oxford Research Encyclopedia of Asian History_.

 Hall, John Whitney.
 1966. _Government and Local Power in Japan, 500 to 1700: A Study Based on Bizen Province_.
-Princeton University Press.
+Princeton: Princeton University Press.

 Hall, Naiya.
 2022.
 “Why the Tokugawa Shogunate Did Not Optimize the Land Tax.”
 Essay, Hokkaido University.

+Ishimori Shuzo.
+1989.
+“Popularization and Commercialization of Tourism in Early Modern Japan.” _Senri Ethnological Studies_ 26 (December): 179–94.

 Kanzaki, Noritake.
 1995.
 “A Comparative Analysis of the Tourist Industry.” _Senri Ethnological Studies_ 38: 39–49.